-7. ADJUSTMENTS BETWEEN ACCOUNTING BASIS AND FUNDING BASIS UNDER REGULATIONS being available to the Authority to meet it Us: General Capital Capital Movement 2022/23 Fund Receipts Grants in Balance Reserve Unapplied Unusable Reserves £000 £000 £000 £000 Adjustments primarily involving the Capital Adjustment Account (CAA): 2000 Reversal of items debited or credited to the Comprehensive Income and Expenditure Statement (CIES): Charges for depreciation and impairment of non-current assets 3,038 (3,038) Revaluation losses/(gains) on Property, Plant and Equipment 156 (156) Movements in the market value of Investment Properties 1,720 (1,720) Amortisation of Intangible Assets 135 (135) Capital grants and contributions applied (2,336) 2,336 Revenue expenditure funded from capital under statute (REFCUS) 2,144 (2,144) Amounts of non-current assets written off on disposal or sale as part of the gain/loss on disposal to the CIES 10 (10) Insertion of items not debited or credited to the CIES: Statutory provision for the financing of capital investment (488) 488 Capital expenditure charged against the General Fund (1,083) 1,083 Revenue contribution to Capital Outlay - RCCO (50) 50 Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES (165) 165 - Application of grants to capital financing transferred to the Capital Adjustment (260) 260 Account · / Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the CIES (43) 43 - Costs of disposal funded from capital receipts
+7. ADJUSTMENTS BETWEEN ACCOUNTING BASIS AND FUNDING BASIS UNDER REGULATIONS being available to the Authority to meet future capital and revenue expenditure.
+Usable Reserves General Capital Capital Movement 2022/23 Fund Receipts Grants in Balance Reserve Unapplied Unusable £000 £000 £000 Reserves £000 Adjustments primarily involving the 2000 2000 2000 2000 Capital Adjustment Account (CAA): Reversal of items debited or credited to the Comprehensive Income and Expenditure Statement (CIES): Charges for depreciation and impairment of non-current assets 3,042 (3,042) Revaluation losses/(gains) on Property, Plant and Equipment 156 (156) Movements in the market value of Investment Properties 1,720 (1,720) Amortisation of Intangible Assets 135 (135) Capital grants and contributions applied (2,336) 2,336 Revenue expenditure funded from capital under statute (REFCUS) 2,144 (2,144) Amounts of non-current assets written off on disposal or sale as part of the gain/loss on disposal to the CIES 10 (10) Insertion of items not debited or credited to the CIES: Statutory provision for the financing of capital investment (488) 488 Capital expenditure charged against the General Fund (1,083) 1,083 Revenue contribution to Capital Outlay - RCCO (50) 50 Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES (165) 165 - Application of grants to capital financing transferred to the Capital Adjustment Account (260) 260 Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the CIES (43) 43 - Costs of disposal funded from capital receipts